AIA, LEED AP BD+C

 “Wonderful buildings can inspire, support, help us grow and learn about ourselves, our place, and our connections with each other.
 Architecture is most successful when a collaborative design process integrates broad stakeholder input, to provide beauty and purpose for occupants inside, as well as the community outside.”

 Stephen holds a Bachelor of Architecture from Carnegie Mellon University.
-He is a registered architect in the State of Oregon and a LEED Accredited professional.
+He is a registered architect in Oregon and a LEED Accredited Professional.